-Besides a syntactic structure and an internal semantic structure, language has an external semantic structure too, a connection between language forms and the subject matter of the language.
-The connection is based on certain external assumptions on the language use, one of which is that every atomic sentence is either true or false.
-These assumptions have grown from everyday use of language where we are accustomed to their fulfilment, but there are situations when they are not fulfilled.
-The Liar paradox and other paradoxes of truth are witnesses of such situations.
+The external assumptions of the language use have grown from everyday use of language where we are accustomed to their fulfilment, but there are situations when they are not fulfilled.
+The Liar paradox and other paradoxes of truth are witnesses of such situations for the external assumption (iv).
 Let's consider the sentence L (the Liar):

-$\overline{L}$ : $\overline{L}$ is a false sentence. (or "This sentence is false.")
+L: \overline{L} is a false sentence. (or "This sentence is false.")

 Using the usual understanding of language, to investigate the truth value of L we must investigate what it says.
 But it says precisely about its own truth value, and in a contradictory way.
-If we assume it is true, then it is true what it says - that it is false.
+If we assume it is true, then it is true what it says-that it is false.
 But if we assume it is false, then it is false what it says, that it is false, so it is true.
 Therefore, it is a self-contradictory sentence.
 What is disturbing is the paradoxical situation that we cannot determine its truth value.

 The same paradoxicality, but without contradiction, emerges in the investigation of the following sentence I (the Truth-teller):

-I: $\overline{I}$ is a true sentence. (or "This sentence is true.")
+I: I is a true sentence. (or "This sentence is true.")